Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 Nice to have you with us.

-Ditto's rush.
+Ditto's Rush.

 Thank you, sir.

-I want to take away let's say it's not the disability act.
+I want to take away, let's say it's not the Disability Act.

 But let's take that law out.

-And uh let's say if a the boat was licensed in a country where it's legal to have sex with 12-year-olds, we wouldn't be able to, and it came into New York Harbor, we wouldn't be able to do anything about it.
+And let's say if the boat was licensed in a country where it's legal to have sex with 12-year-olds, we wouldn't be able to, and it came into New York Harbor, we wouldn't be able to do anything about it.

-That's not I don't think that's the point.
+I don't think that's the point.

 I don't think anybody would be drawing that conclusion.

-The um the Americans with disabilities, see, this is the problem.
+See, this is the problem.

-This this is this is the problem.
+This is the problems.

-So we've got somebody who's disabled, and that trumps everything.
+We've got somebody who's disabled, and that trumps everything.

 And I said, forget the issue, not only in this, but on the medical marijuana.